 What inspires the thoughts behind your beautiful photographs?

 A dance between wanting to be seen and the thirsty need to create.
-I love seeing beautiful things, beauty not just visually.
-But my favourite is when you feel ‘beauty’.
+I love seeing beautiful things, beauty is not solely visual.
+It comes from within and I was feeling my best.
+My favourite look on women is when you can feel their ‘beauty’.

 You look absolutely beautiful in your pictures, since becoming a model, have you ever turned down a modelling gig?